 Depending on your chosen system, here is how many displays you can connect including the native built-in display and sidecar with an iPad Pro if you have one.

 The quick answer is 2 if you don’t count a sidecar with an Apple iPad Pro.
-Two also includes the built-in display if there is one such as the iMac 24 2021, MacBook Air M1 2020 and MacBook Pro 13 M1 2020.
+This includes the built-in display if there is one such as the iMac 24 2021, MacBook Air M1 2020 and MacBook Pro 13 M1 2020.
 The only M1 system that doesn’t come with its own display is the Mac mini M1 2020.
 Even so, the mini only supports 2 external displays.
 That’s one up to 6K resolution display at 60Hz via Thunderbolt USB-C port and one up to 4K resolution display at 60Hz via HDMI2.0 port.
 As for the iMac and MacBooks (13 and Air), it will only support one external display up to 6K resolution at 60Hz.
 The other display is its built-in display which will run at its native resolution.

 iPad Pro as an extended desktop with Sidecar